 The report lists issues including Failed Scans, Unidentified Results, and Successful Scans.
-Each entry provides detailed information for the scan, any issues to investigate, and actions to take.
+Each entry provides detailed information for the scan, a list of issues to investigate, and actions to take.
 Some of these actions may require downloading and installing security patches.
-Make sure to add those via branches and Git pushes through your local.
+You can add those to a development branch on your local workstation.

 Scan results include a general label that describes whether a site passed or failed plus detailed information about the checks performed.
 Failed indicates that the website contains a serious vulnerability, while unidentified suggests that a deeper review is required by your team or hosting provider to determine if further action is required.
 We also provide suggested remediation steps for each failed security test.
 Security scan results are protected and viewable only by the registered user, and notifications of scan completion are restricted to the users designated in the site registration process.